stsch9/pyvrf-r255/examples/verifiable_key_genaration.md

 **Warning:** Nobody has reviewed this example and the assertions.

 Sometimes it is necessary to be able to prove to someone who generated a key pair.
-You can use the VRF output to generate a key pair.
+You can use your secret key `sk` and the VRF output to generate a key pair.
 With prior knowledge of the public key `pk` and `alpha`, someone can use `pi` to prove that he generated the keypair.

 Signatures do not work because they can simply be replaced by a signature of another user.
 Creating keys from the output of hash functions and using the hash input as proof does not work either,